Last updated on January 23, 2025

 Koala Photo Paper Matte Coated

-Here’s a slightly better matte paper.
+Here’s a slightly better matte paper in Koala Photo Paper.
 Matte papers are less shiny and ideal to use in places with abundant natural light.

 Accent Opaque White

-This is the paper you’ll want to print directly into thick cardboard.
+Accent Opaque Cardstock paper is what you want to print directly into thick cardboard.
 It’s similar to the weight and thickness of a real MTG cardboard.
-The main problem here lies in your printing process, because few people have a home setup to print straight onto cardstock, but otherwise this is a very solid paper to print your proxies.
+The main problem here lies in your printing process, because few people have a home setup to print straight onto 100 lb. cardstock, but otherwise this is a very solid paper to print your proxies.

 • THICK, WHITE CARDSTOCK PAPER – Accent Opaque heavy cardstock paper offers a high bright-white shade and smooth finish It’s premium cardstock paper with excellent printability, proper ink holdout & minimal show-through for vibrant prints